In this article we’ll discuss important factors you need to know about hydration, dehydration and bad hydration drinks. Let’s take a look!

 - Carry a water bottle with you everywhere you go.

-Additionally, eat real food!
+Additionally, eat real, organic food!
 Real food has water in it and will help hydrate your body.
 Processed food is terrible for your body and does not hydrate your body at all.

 DRINK HEALTHY BEVERAGES

 Many people don’t drink enough water simply because it’s tasteless and uninteresting.
 If this sounds like you, you may wish to hydrate by drinking a healthy and completely natural hydration drink, such as the very popular GOODONYA Hydrate.
 It’s an Electrolyte and Mineral Powder that you mix with water..